Sparkenstein/resume/starter.typ

 )

 #exp(
-  role: "Senior Software Developer",
+  role: "Team Lead",
   project: "MasaiSchool",
   date: "Mar 2020 - Nov 2022",
   location: "Bangalore, India",
   summary: "Part of the founding team, worked on ed-tech",
   details: [
-    - Worked on 3 different education related projects
+    - Worked on 3 different Ed-Tech related projects
     - Including on-boarding portal, the dashboard, the learning management
     - Worked as a curriculum designer for students, mentoring and tutoring ]
 )

 #exp(
-  role: "Senior Software Developer",
+  role: "Engineering Manager",
   project: "Bigspring",
   date: "Nov 2022 - present",
-  summary: "Everboarding sales at the speed of innovation",
+  summary: "Native AI tooling for marketing and sales",
-  location: "USA",
+  location: "NY, USA",
   details: [
     - One of my biggest projects, more than 300k LOC
-    - Handling FE, BE and CI.
+    - Leading a team of 10+ developers, responsible for the entire product lifecycle from ideation to delivery.
     - On-boarded multiple big clients from google to pfizer from all over the place.
   ]
 )